Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 Limitations: What You Should Know

 • It costs more.
 Classifier calls count toward your token usage.
-Each checked action sends a portion of the conversation transcript plus the pending action to the classifier.
-The extra cost comes mainly from shell commands and network operations, since read-only actions and file edits in your working directory skip the classifier.
+Each checked action sends a portion of the transcript plus the pending action to a Sonnet 4.6 call.
+Read-only actions and file edits in your working directory skip the classifier, so most of the overhead comes from shell commands and network operations.

 • It adds latency.
 Each classifier check adds a round trip before the action executes.
-For rapid sequences of shell commands, this overhead is noticeable.
+For rapid shell command sequences, this is noticeable.

 • Not a replacement for review on sensitive operations.
-Use it for tasks where you trust the general direction.
 For anything touching production, credentials, or shared infrastructure, manual review remains the right choice.

 What's Next

-Auto mode changes the daily workflow for Claude Code users on Team plans.
-The permission dilemma that forced you to choose between safety and speed now has a middle path.
+Auto Mode ships as part of Claude Code by default on Max, Team, Enterprise, and API plans.
+The permission dilemma that forced you to choose between safety and speed has a middle path, and it's no longer hidden behind a beta flag.

 The permission prompt is no longer the bottleneck.
-The classifier is watching.
-You can get back to building.
+The classifier is watching, the system prompt keeps Claude honest, and you can get back to building.

 Last updated on